OpenCTI-Platform/opencti/docs/docs/administration/ontologies.md

 Taxonomies in OpenCTI refer to the structured classification systems that help in organizing and categorizing cyber threat intelligence data.
 They play a crucial role in the platform by allowing analysts to systematically tag and retrieve information based on predefined categories and terms.

+Along with the Customization page, these pages allow the administrator to customize the platform.

 ## Labels

 Labels in OpenCTI serve as a powerful tool for organizing, categorizing, and prioritizing data.
 Here’s how they can be used effectively: